The Walt Disney Company: 1967–1984: Roy O. Disney's leadership and death, Walt Disney World, animation industry decline, and Touchstone Pictures

 On December 21, 1971, Roy died of cerebral hemorrhage at St. Joseph Hospital.
 Donn Tatum, a senior executive and former president of Disney, became the first non-Disney-family-member to become CEO and chairman.
 Card Walker, who had been with the company since 1938, became its president.
 By June 30, 1973, Disney had over 23,000 employees and a gross revenue of $257,751,000 over a nine-month period, compared to the year before when it made $220,026,000.
 In November, Disney released the animated film Robin Hood (1973), which became Disney's biggest international-grossing movie at $18 million.
 Throughout the 1970s, Disney released live-action films such as The Computer Wore Tennis Shoes sequel Now You See Him, Now You Don't; The Love Bug sequels Herbie Rides Again (1974) and Herbie Goes to Monte Carlo (1977); Escape to Witch Mountain (1975); and Freaky Friday (1976).
 In 1976, Card Walker became CEO of the company, with Tatum remaining chairman until 1980, when Walker replaced him.
 In 1977, Roy E. Disney, Roy O. Disney's son and the only Disney working for the company, resigned as an executive because of disagreements with company decisions.

 In 1977, Disney released the successful animated film The Rescuers, which grossed $48 million.
-The live action/animated musical Pete's Dragon was released in 1977, grossing $16 million in the US and Canada, but was a disappointment to the company.
+The live action/animated musical Pete's Dragon was released in 1977, grossing $16 million in the U.S. and Canada, but was a disappointment to the company.
 In 1979, Disney's first PG-rated film and most expensive film to that point at $26 million The Black Hole was released, showing Disney could use special effects.
 It grossed $35 million, a disappointment to the company, which thought it would be a hit like Star Wars (1977).
 The Black Hole was a response to other Science fiction films of the era.

 In September, 12 animators, which was over 15% of the department, resigned.
 Led by Don Bluth, they left because of a conflict with the training program and the atmosphere, and started their own company Don Bluth Productions.
 In 1981, Disney released Dumbo to VHS and Alice in Wonderland the following year, leading Disney to eventually release all its films on home media.
 On July 24, Walt Disney's World on Ice, a two-year tour of ice shows featuring Disney charters, made its premiere at the Brendan Byrne Meadowlands Arena after Disney licensed its characters to Feld Entertainment.
 The same month, Disney's animated film The Fox and the Hound was released and became the highest-grossing animated film to that point at $40 million.
 It was the first film that did not involve Walt and the last major work done by Disney's Nine Old Men, who were replaced with younger animators.